open-xchange/appsuite-middleware/documentation/miscellaneous/caldav_carddav.md

 ## Via Apache UserAgent detection

 For environments where it is inconvenient to setup a virtual host there is also the possibility to redirect to relevant servlets another way: Via useragent detection.
-This is not recommended for the following reason: Per definition this is a whitelist-approach and any client sending a useragent-string not explicitly listed in the configuration will not be able to connect .
+This is not recommended for the following reason: Per definition this is a whitelist-approach and any client sending a useragent-string not explicitly listed in the configuration will not be able to connect.
 Useragent-strings may also change between different versions of an application or may even be actively changed into something non-standard.
+Also, when a useragent is matched by one of the conditions, this will rewrite any requests of this client to the *DAV-servlets, which may break other client functionality like integrated web browsers.

 ```
    $ vi <your-ox-site-configuration-file>